• Military Planning for European Theatre Conflict during the Cold War by Jan Hoffenaar and Christopher Findlay (eds.)

 Army information film on the selection and training of conscript personnel for 104 Observation and Reconnaissance Company.

-Parliamentary documents from 1814 to 1995, including the proceedings of the Lower and Upper Houses of the
+Parliamentary documents from 1814 to 1995, including the proceedings of the Second and First Chamber of the

 • Tanknet, King Sargent Military History Forum

 • Axis History Forum, Other Eras